gillescochez/laboite/README.md

 La Boite try to simplify the customization process by providing libraries of effects, layouts and languages which can be extended very easily.

+## Features

+* Handle images, flash (using swfobject), element and iframe
+* Effects are stored in an object which can be extended
+* Markup layouts are stored in an object which can be extended
+* Languages strings are stored in an object which can be extended
+* Every methods called can have a callback function (callbacks are attach to a callback object and match the method name)
+* Display the interface as a modal or injected on the page
+* It can be passed the data, grab it from the DOM or fetch it via ajax
+* much more...

 ## Usage